stevana/pipelining-with-disruptor/README.md

 Ideally we'd like our pipelines to seemlessly span over multiple computers.

-In fact it should be possible to deploy same pipeline to different configurations of processors without changing the pipeline.
+In fact it should be possible to deploy same pipeline to different configurations of processors without changing the pipeline code.

-A pipeline that is deployed with more CPUs or more computers should, with minimal change, scale almost linearly.
+A pipeline that is deployed with more CPUs or more computers should, possibly with minimal change, scale almost linearly.
   - auto scaling thread pools, https://github.com/stevana/elastically-scalable-thread-pools

-1. Break problem up in stages
-2. Implement each stage
-3. Connect stages together into a pipeline
-4. Deploy pipeline on one or over several machines
-5. Update implementations of stages with zero downtime
-6. Monitor/observe pipelines to spot bottlenecks
-7. Shard/scale/reroute pipelines and add more machines without downtime
-8. Determinstic while parallel

 More recently, Martin Thompson has given many talks which echo the general ideas of Jim and Barbara.
 Martin also coauthored the [reactive